dickhardt/A2P3_agent/README.md

 - Push Notifications (TBD on how to do this manually)

 There is a .project file for the [Aptana software](http://www.aptana.com/ "Aptana").

+To run Agent on iPhone with using local IP addresses or if you need to sniff traffic:

+- Create an ad-hoc wireless network on computer
+- Configure iPhone to to use that wireless network
+- Install a HTTP proxy on computer such as Fiddler2
+- Edit wireless settings on iPhone to use that proxy

 ## For Designers: ##
 The Agent makes use of [jquery mobile controls](http://jquerymobile.com/test/).
 Any application specific styles should use the [app.css](https://github.com/dickhardt/A2P3_agent/blob/master/AppiOS/www/css/app.css) to override or append styles.